firebfm/sub-ocr/README.md

 ## Obtain your API_KEY (requires phone #)
-Instructions in Chinese https://ai.baidu.com/ai-doc/REFERENCE/Ck3dwjgn3 My instructions: Follow method 2 from here https://www.infinityfolder.com/how-to-create-a-baidu-account-from-outside-china/.
-Skip the adding email part.
+Instructions in Chinese https://ai.baidu.com/ai-doc/REFERENCE/Ck3dwjgn3 ~~My instructions: Follow method 2 from here https://www.infinityfolder.com/how-to-create-a-baidu-account-from-outside-china/.
+Skip the adding email part.~~
 Then click the blue button from here https://ai.baidu.com/tech/ocr/general.
-Then https://imgur.com/a/v6PIjUP
+Then https://imgur.com/a/v6PIjUP.
+Edit as of 2020, new Baidu account creation has been disabled for overseas users...

 ## Complete guide on how to extract subtitles with VideoSubFinder
 Download VideoSubFinder.
 Go to \VideoSubFinder_4.30_x64\Release_x64\settings, open general.cfg in Notepad++.
 Change min_sum_color_diff = 800 (high number reduces amount of blank images), vedges_points_line_error = 0.15 (the default is 0.3 which works for most videos but sometimes it misses subtitles so I use 0.15) (low number will capture all subtitles with short gaps, but more duplicate images)